‘Hotel Rwanda’ Hero Paul Rusesabagina Freed From Prison

 Nearly a decade later, he became an almost overnight celebrity with the release of the 2004 film “Hotel Rwanda” starring Don Cheadle.

-The film was inspired by his experience as a hotel manager during the 1994 Rwandan genocide, when his family and hundreds of guests — mainly ethnic Tutsis like his wife — took refuge inside the Mille Collines as machete-wielding mobs killed people outside the hotel gates.
+The film was inspired by his experience as a hotel manager during the genocide, when his family and hundreds of guests — mainly ethnic Tutsis — took refuge inside the Mille Collines as machete-wielding mobs killed people outside the hotel gates.

-Rusesabagina is credited with helping save almost 1,200 lives during the 100-day slaughter that left about 800,000 Rwandans dead and ended with a new Tutsi-dominated government.
+Rusesabagina is credited with helping save almost 1,200 lives during the 100-day slaughter that left about 800,000 Rwandans dead.

-He went on to become a vocal critic of Kagame, and his tirades against the leader led him to be treated as an enemy of the state.
+He went on to become a vocal critic of Kagame, and his tirades against the man who has been Rwanda’s de facto leader since the genocide led him to be treated as an enemy of the state.

-Friday’s announcement came a day after Kagame left close ally Qatar, where he had signalled his government was looking at ways of resolving the case.

-Rusesabagina’s case has long been a source of contention between Washington and Kigali, and it was raised by US Secretary of State Antony Blinken on a visit to Rwanda in August last year.
+Rusesabagina’s case has long been a source of contention between Washington and Kigali, and was raised by Blinken on a visit to Rwanda in August last year.

-The United States has said Rusesabagina was “wrongfully detained” but Kagame last year insisted the United States could not “bully” him into ordering his release.

-Blinken said in a statement on Friday that the United States was “grateful” to Rwanda for the release.

-Victoire Ingabire, another Kagame critic who was also jailed on terrorism charges before being pardoned in 2018, said the move aims to silence Rwanda’s opposition.
+Victoire Ingabire, another Kagame critic who was also jailed on terrorism charges before being released in 2018, said the move aimed to silence Rwanda’s opposition.

 “Once a person has been convicted by the Rwandan courts, they are stripped of their rights to engage in politics, and a presidential pardon does not restore those rights,” she told AFP.